joeferraro/MavensMate-Desktop/CONTRIBUTING.md

 ### Submitting Issues

 Before submitting an issue to this project, you must be sure that the issue is specific to MavensMate-app, in other words, it's not a text editor specific issue.

+- If this is a text-editor specific issue, please submit the issue on that GitHub project (e.g. [the MavensMate for Sublime Text project](https://github.com/joeferraro/MavensMate-SublimeText))
-Please also **search first** before submitting a new issue.
+- Please also **search first** before submitting a new issue.

 When submitting a new issue, you must specify the following: